OpusCapita/pim-integrations-expression-unit-test-examples/README.md

-# stprj-expression-unit-test-examples
+# Expressions Unit Test Library Examples
-This repository contains usage examples for the [OpusCapita Expression Unit Test Library](https://github.com/OpusCapita/stprj-expression-unit-test).
+This repository contains usage examples for the [OpusCapita Expression Unit Test Library](https://github.com/OpusCapita/pim-integrations-expression-unit-test).

 ## How to prepare:
 - Clone this repository with submodules with `git clone --recursive <this repository>`